michaelearncoding/Steaming-App-CICD-Pipeline-Deploy-K8s/README.md

 # Steaming-App-CICD-Pipeline-Deploy-K8s

-This project is a CV project that demonstrates my ability to understand complex CI/CD and DevOps skillsets.
+This project is a CV project that demonstrates my ability to understand complex CI/CD and DevOps skillsets with K8s.
 The project focuses on:

 1. Setting up Azure infrastructure for a web application and configuring Azure VMs.
 2. Implementing CI/CD pipelines with security checks using tools like SonarQube.